 For both our campus and external communities, CART provides arts events and community services, offering cultural enrichment of all kinds.
 The division of Arts and Cultural Programming produces programs that include the presentation of national and international artists plus contemporary works that challenge the boundaries of convention.
 Events can be found in as many as six professionally equipped performance facilities on campus, including the new state-of-the-art Alexander Kasser Theater– a venue like no other in the region, offering exceptional acoustics and an over-sized proscenium stage in an intimate and comfortable setting.

 The Theatre and Dance Series and Music Concert Series likewise are vibrant presenters of the arts, as are the University Art Galleries/George Segal Gallery, MFA Gallery and Broadcast and Digital Media Facilities each showcasing works by our students, faculty and other artists of distinction.
 Art Forum and the MFA Lecture Series, moreover, invite not only professional artists to the campus, but critics, historians and museum curators.
-For pre-college students, the Preparatory Center for the Arts offers year-round instruction plus a summer music camp; while the Office of Education and Community Outreach provides programming in all disciplines for both school groups and individuals.
+For pre-college students, the Extension Division offers year-round instruction plus a summer music camp; while the Office of Education and Community Outreach provides programming in all disciplines for both school groups and individuals.
 For prospective students seeking admission to the College, the Office of Student Services also offers events, counseling, as well as good sound advice.

 No matter how you like to express yourself, or whatever your patron or academic interests, chances are College of the Arts has a program for you.
 We hope that as you explore our website you will learn more about our college – its many strengths and opportunities – and discover, as so many have, that the College of the Arts at Montclair State University is “the place to be.”